beyondest/lessons/IDE/Blender.md

 - `Tab` : Edit/Object mode switchup
 - `Drag from the left up corner of the sub window` : Add new window
 - `Numpad 1 - 9` : Change the view in different orientation, e.g., 1 for main view, 3 for side view, 7 for top view
+- `Shift + ~` : Fly mode, if in z camera view, this will enable moving camera at the same time.